 |Average salary for a healthcare IT project manager is around $102,000.||A project manager for IT services within a health care organization communicates with other members in a project to ensure that goals and objectives are completed on time.
 Professionals in this field are expected to create and execute project plans while making revisions as necessary to meet changing requirements and needs.|

 |The American Health Information Management Association (AHIMA) suggests that the salary for this career can range from $80,000+.||Health informatics consultant is usually an independent position that allows healthcare facilities to comply with federal mandates while keeping their costs for in-house employment low.
 Health informatics consultants typically assist in a wide variety of projects, including selecting and installing new software, updating and securing networks, monitoring and troubleshooting systems and training teams.
 Salary data can vary based on the individual’s area of specialty and where the job is located.|

 Additional positions include:

-The University of San Diego is helping to train the next generation of health informatics leaders and innovators through its Master of Science in Health Care Informatics online degree program.
+The University of San Diego is helping to train the next generation of health informatics leaders and innovators through its Master of Science in Health Care Informatics degree program offered in two formats: 100% online, and during evening classes on-campus.
 The unique program curriculum integrates health care technology with coursework in health system leadership and administration in a convenient online format, allowing you to continue working full-time while earning your degree.
-The degree takes just 24 months to complete — putting you on the path to new opportunities and earning potential.
+The degree takes as little as two years to complete — putting you on the path to new opportunities and earning potential.